Strong blue-chip results power Wall St. rally

 Adobe climbed 8.2 percent, helping ease turbulence in the technology sector, after the software company reaffirmed its current-quarter forecast and provided 2019 targets that allayed concerns over the impact of a recent acquisition.

-Netflix rose 1.1 percent ahead of its earnings report, expected after the bell.
-The video streaming company will be the first to issue results among the high-flying FAANG group of stocks, which were at the center of last week’s selloff.
+Netflix rose 1.7 percent ahead of its earnings report, expected after the bell.
+The video streaming company will be the first to report results among the high-flying FAANG group, the shares of which were at the center of last week’s selloff.

-Advancing issues outnumbered decliners by a 4.75-to-1 ratio on the NYSE and a 2.91-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 5.13-to-1 ratio on the NYSE and a 3.31-to-1 ratio on the Nasdaq.

-The S&P index recorded three new 52-week highs and seven new lows, while the Nasdaq recorded nine new highs and 50 new lows.
+The S&P index recorded three new 52-week highs and seven new lows, while the Nasdaq recorded 11 new highs and 55 new lows.

 Reporting by Medha Singh in Bengaluru; Editing by Anil D'Silva